Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

 Best Litecoin Wallet: Paper Wallets

-Services like LiteAddress.org are open-source and trusted Litecoin paper wallet.
+Services like LiteAddress.org are open-source and trusted Litecoin paper wallets.
 It allows you to print your public and private keys on a piece of paper.
 Your paper wallet always remains offline.
 So, it is secure and not vulnerable to hackers.

 This service is incredibly secure, but you have the ultimate responsibility regarding your investment security – if the document gets damaged, stolen or lost, you will lose access to your funds.
 Let’s look at the advantages and disadvantages of paper wallets.